-While the Sony has a Bulb setting there is no Bulb Timer as there is with the Canon.
+However, while the Sony has a Bulb setting there is no Bulb Timer as there is with the Canon.
 The Bulb Timer would allow setting long Bulb exposures of any length in the camera.

-Instead the Sony must be used with an external Intervalometer.
+Instead, for any exposures over 30 seconds long (or time-lapses with >30-second-long frames) the Sony must be used with an external Intervalometer.
 I use a $50 Vello unit, and it works very well.
 It controls the Sony through the camera’s Multi USB port.

 In-Camera Image Stacking